 So a £100 million business who may be thinking of moving up to a large ERP system would do very well in looking at a mid range accounting system.
 We recommend Accpac (Sage 300).
 A large business is likely to need the adaptability to accounting requirements outside of the UK and the US.
 If this is not the case then Sage 200 would do equally well.
 The key benefit ?
 Cost.
 These systems that can happily cope with 100 users will cost around £150k and an annual charge of £15k.
 Compare this to a large ERP system and the price is close to six times as great. £900k and £90k annually.

-This gap is similar if your business is in the mid-range size of £5 to £30 million turnover.
+By the reports made from a professional Xero accountant in Brighton & Hove, we clearly understand that this gap is similar if your business is in the mid-range size of £5 to £30 million turnover.
 A 30 user version of the Enterprise edition of QuickBooks will cost a mere £8,000 which compared to a Sage, Microsoft or SAP mid range application of £35,000 represents a handsome saving.
 Add to that the reduced support costs and annual fees it’s a very compelling position.